 Pursuant to an engagement letter dated February 24, 1999, Morgan Stanley provided financial advisory services and a financial opinion in connection with the merger, and broadcast.com agreed to pay Morgan Stanley a customary fee in connection therewith.
 Broadcast.com has also agreed to reimburse Morgan Stanley for its expenses incurred in performing its services.
-In addition, broadcast.com has agreed to indemnify Morgan Stanley and its affiliates, their respective directions, officers, agents and employees and each person, if any, controlling Morgan Stanley or any of its affiliates against certain liabilities and expenses, including certain liabilities under the federal securities laws, related to or arising out of Morgan Stanley and its affiliates have provided financial advisory services for broadcast.com and have received fees for the rendering of these services.
+In addition, broadcast.com has agreed to indemnify Morgan Stanley and its affiliates, their respective directions, officers, agents and employees and each person, if any, controlling Morgan Stanley or any of its affiliates against certain liabilities and expenses, including certain liabilities under the federal securities laws, related to or arising out of Morgan Stanley's engagement and any related transactions.
+In the past, Morgan Stanley and its affiliates have provided financial advisory services for broadcast.com and have received fees for the rendering of these services.